 Vipassana

 Buddha is a scientific person who takes the practitioner from his gross physical body to the subtle spiritual state of Nibbana slow by slow so that a practitioner can get spiritual experiences in sixteen stages instead of sitting and thinking in the name of so-called ‘meditation’.

-According to Buddha, Vipassana should be practiced at 4 levels with supplementary techniques expounded in the following major divisions such as ‘KAYANUPPASSANA’ which means contemplating the gross physical body and its activities.
+According to Buddha, one should practice Vipassana at 4 levels with supplementary techniques expounded in the following major divisions such as ‘KAYANUPPASSANA’ which means contemplating the gross physical body and its activities.

 Vipassana

-The breathing mechanism is taken for contemplation technically called ‘ANAPANA SATI’.
-The next step is all bodily movements taken for meditation such as walking, moving the body backward, or forward even up to the mild movement of ‘blinking of eyelids’.
-There is a practice called ‘cemetery observation’ seeing’ a corpse from its first day to one complete year.
+The breathing mechanism is technical ‘ANAPANA SATI’.
+The next step is all bodily movements for meditation such as walking, moving the body backward, or forward even up to the mild movement of ‘blinking of eyelids’.
+There is a practice: ‘cemetery observation’ seeing’ a corpse from its first day to one complete year.

 #2.
 Vedantanupassana

 In the next step, Buddha switches over to the field of sensation and feeling.
 The Pali term ‘Vedanta’ means sensation such as ‘seeing’, ’hearing’,’ tasting’, ’smelling’, and ‘touching’.
-As far as feeling is concerned there are three types of feelings called ‘pleasant feeling’ ‘unpleasant feeling’ and finally neutral feeling.
-This is taught to practitioners explaining all the Pali terms.
+There are three types of feelings: ‘pleasant feeling’ ‘unpleasant feeling’ and finally neutral feeling.
+This is a teaching to practitioners explaining all the Pali terms.

+Vipassana